Skip to content

 One line.
 You're done.

-• One-click publishCowork can publish a private agentdoc to a public /@you/slug URL on request
+• One-click publishYour agent can flip a private AgentDoc into a public /@you/slug URL on request.

-"Publish the launch plan as an agentdoc"
+"Publish this as an AgentDoc"

-What Cowork drafts.
+What your agent drafts.
 What you send.

-Cowork brings speed and coverage.
+Your agent brings speed and coverage.
 You add the three things only you know.
 AgentDoc turns it into a link anyone can open.

 Launch plans & client briefs